liv-ac-uk/comp122/labs/variables/README.md

 Is this equal to 1?

-What happens if we change `x = 1 / 3`?
-Does this sum to 1?
+For your final submission change `x = 0.05` and add this together 20 times.

 {% next %}